ruslo/hunter/docs/reference/user-variables.rst

 .. note::

-    This is the same structure as Hunter uses for its own :doc:`Download </reference/layouts/deployed>` directory.
+    This is the same structure as Hunter uses for its own :ref:`Download <layout deployed download>` directory.

 Environment